ejrh/matdb/README.md

 Current State
 ---

+**MatDB is a work in progress and not ready for production use!**

-Puts numbers in memory and reads them out again.
+Puts numbers in memory and reads them out again, *if* they're in the same transaction.

+Queries do not currently load needed data from disk.

 Saves data to disk and loads it again.